doc4d/docs/docs/Concepts/methods.md

 *This option is deprecated because it relies on legacy current record and current selection concepts.
 It is recommended to use** [ORDA data model class functions](https://developer.4d.com/docs/en/REST/classFunctions.html) for REST access. *

-#### Access and owner privileges

-You can control access to methods by setting Access and Owner privileges for groups of users.
-For information about creating a password access system with users and groups, refer to the [Users and groups](https://doc.4d.com/4Dv19R5/4D/19-R5/Users-and-groups.200-5851325.en.html) chapter.

--   The "Access group" drop-down list controls which group can execute the method.
-If a user that is not in this group attempts to execute the method, 4D displays a message saying that the user's password does not allow them to execute the method.
--   The "Owner group" drop-down list controls which group can edit the method in the Design environment.
-If a user who is not in this group attempts to edit the method in the Design environment, 4D displays a message saying that the user does not have the access privilege to edit the method.

-Users who are assigned to both groups can use or modify the method without restriction.

 #### Batch setting for method attributes

 Using the "Attributes for methods" dialog box, you can modify an attribute (Invisible, Offered as a Web Service, etc.) for all or part of the database project methods in a single operation.
 This feature is especially useful for modifying the attributes of a large number of project methods.
 It can also be used during development to apply common attributes to groups of similar methods quickly.